nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 | :zap:        These final steps involve some changes to the code!   |
 |--------------------------------------------------------------------|
 14. You do need to update one line of code in this Lambda.
 If you locate line 31 where the MediaConvert endpoint is located.
 This endpoint is unique per account and region.
-You need to change this to the endpoint for your AWS Account.
+You need to change this to the endpoint for your AWS Account and region.
 To find the URL, using the Amazon Web console, navigate to the MediaConvert service, and click on  `Account`.
-Ensure you are in the eu-west-1 region, and then copy the API Endpoint to the clipboard.
+Ensure you are in the correct region, and then copy the API Endpoint to the clipboard.

 15. Replace the endpoint in the code with the one you have copied and save your changes.

 16. Finally, towards the end of the Lambda function code, you will see a reference to a Role and Queue (lines 313-314).
 These two values include an account number and one of them includes a region.
-Edit the region name to be `eu-west-1` and edit the account number to be your AWS account number.
+Edit the region name to be the correct one, eg. `eu-west-1` and edit the account number to be your AWS account number.
 The role name and queue that are being referenced will be available within the account you are using.
 To find the account number, in the AWS console, click on the top right drop down menu that contains your username.
 The account number is located there.

 ## 4. Review the StepFunctions Flow